pavankalisetti009/gitlab/doc/ci/yaml/artifacts_reports.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/432235) in GitLab 16.7.

-The `repository_xray` report collects information about your repository for use by AI in code suggestions.
+The `repository_xray` report collects information about your repository for use by GitLab Duo Code Suggestions.

 ## `artifacts:reports:sast`